 I am one of those engineers, even though I did not have a well-paid job, I still took a creative path for my career.
 After running a motion graphics studio for 10 years, these are what I think are the tough choices you have to make while you build your business:

-Profession vs Business
+Profession vs Business in video production

 While you were on the other side of the shore you would have thought it is all about getting projects, finishing it, getting paid and having fun.